 There are very few practicing the traditional craft of kintsugi (literally gold mended) in Japan, although you can purchase materials online and try it yourself.

-You can also find examples with related concepts such as wabi sabi (follow the link for one of the best articles I found on this subtle aesthetic), mottainai (regret about waste), and mushin (openness to transience).
+You can also find examples with related concepts such as the illusive wabi sabi, mottainai (regret about waste), and mushin (openness to transience).
 This post presents two examples that had great meaning for their owners.

 Of course, there are many good reasons to mend a bowl.
 But this art goes beyond the practical or sentimental.
-From tending my tea garden through growth and change and at times dealing with storm damage along with all the seasonal changes I learned the wisdom of honoring the potential of what is here now even as everything changes.
+From tending my tea garden through growth and change and at times dealing with storm damage, I learned the wisdom of honoring the potential of what is here now.

-Addendum: This post was updated on 3/11/19 to include a most powerful video about the metaphoric power of kintsugi for a survivor.
+Addendum: This post was updated on 3/11/19 to include the video on the meaning of kintsugi for a survivor.